 Then as everything is in place, I’ve sculpted in some additional folds that didn’t have in the dynamics simulation.
 I generate a quick UV using the Zplugin> UV Master (Something we will revisit in the texture section) and morph UV in the tool palette, a relatively new addition being the ability to sculpt on the morphed UV.

-At this point I am nearing the end of the block out and detailing of our Cyberpunk Cyborg.
+At this point, I am nearing the end of the block out and detailing our cyberpunk character.
 I’m always trying to strike a balance between simplicity and over-complicated detailing, giving me the freedom to paint into the final renders, giving me more control.

 After checking my design against the sketch, I finished tightening up a few remaining details, including filling out the red graphics on the breastplate and abdominal pads.
 I utilize the fantastic Spotlight Projection under the Texture tab.
 It gives me a little bit more control than dragging out an alpha, here I can apply a texture from the camera.
-I found an interesting ‘techy’ texture that feels almost fabric like while still maintaining the cyber punk qualities.
+I found an interesting ‘techy’ texture that feels almost fabric-like while still maintaining the cyberpunk character qualities.

 Follow the other 6 tutorials in this series: